ponnarasuice/cucumber-jvm-template/README.md

+## Before run the project
-Make sure you have chrome driver before running. set the path in  package step_definitions.Hooks-> openbrowser() method cucumber-jvm-template
+- Make sure you have chrome driver before running.
+-  set the path in the package name 'step_definitions'.Hooks.class -> openbrowser() method and modify the chromedriver.exe path

+### to run
+- go to folder > mvn clean package or install
+-  this will run all the test cases and execute in the chrome driver browser

+### execution steps
+- \cucumber-jvm-template\src\test\resources\testData contains username/password
+-
+-

+cucumber-jvm-template
 =====================